Configure Workplace Analytics settings

-In histograms, the x-axis consists of rectangles, called "bins", that are based on average metric values, and the y-axis determines the number of people whose average metric value puts them in that bin.
-Neither of these values reflects organizational data.
-For this reason, the histogram still displays data for a bin even if it contains fewer people than the minimum-group-size value.
-Histogram charts can safely display this information because the information is based on metrics -- on values calculated from observed behavior, not on HR data.
+In histograms, the x-axis consists of bins (rectangles) that are based on average metric values, and the y-axis determines the number of people whose average metric value puts them in that bin.
+These values do not reflect organizational (HR) data.
+So the histogram can still show data for a bin even if it contains fewer people than the minimum-group setting.
+Histogram charts can safely show this data because the data is based on calculations from observed behavior, not from HR data.

-Even if a bin in a histogram contained data for only one individual, the histogram still displays that data.
-You cannot single out this individual because you do not know what HR group they belong to.
-(In other charts, such as column charts, an individual in a group below the threshold might be identifiable, but in a histogram the HR group to which individuals belong is the larger filter group.)
-You also cannot determine the precise metric value of individuals because they are in a bin with a minimum 0.5-hour range.
+Even if a histogram bin has data for only one person, it can still show that data.
+You cannot single out the person because you don't know which HR group they belong to.
+(In other charts, such as column charts, a person in a group below the threshold might be identifiable, but in a histogram the HR group to which people belong is the larger filter group.)
+You also cannot determine the precise metric value of specific people because they are in a bin with a minimum 0.5-hour range.

-You can see histogram charts on the following pages in Workplace Analytics:
+You can see histogram charts in the following areas of Workplace Analytics:

-Use this setting to control whether to include or hide subject lines in Meeting query results, which, by default, are not shown.
+Use this setting to control whether to show or hash subject lines in Meeting query results, which, by default, are not shown.

-If you select Yes for Hide subject lines from meeting query results, the subject lines are converted to a hashed value (a system-generated number), so that the text in subject lines is not readable in any queries.
-You can still create meeting queries that include subject line keywords as meeting attributes.
+If you select Yes for Hash subject lines, they are converted to a hashed value (a system-generated number), so the text in unreadable in any queries.
+You can still create meeting queries that include subject-line terms, such as for meeting attributes.
 However, you won't be able to see a list of meetings that show the subject lines.
 (After you make this setting, it takes effect immediately, affecting data that has already been processed.)

-Example If you select Yes, you could run a meeting query with the subject-line keyword "All-hands."
-Based on the attributes you include in the query, the results could show data about the number of meetings, the length of meetings, the size of meetings, and so on, with that subject line.
+For example, you could run a query with the subject-line keyword "All-hands."
+Based on the attributes you include in the query, the results could show data with that subject line, including the number of meetings, the length and size of the meetings, and so on.
 However, you could not get a specific list of all the meetings with the subject line "All-hands" (a row for each all-hands meeting).

 Workplace Analytics offers a second opportunity to control which HR attributes are included in query output.
 You can make selections for the "Include in report" and "Hash in report" options in a dropdown menu when you map uploaded HR data.
 For more information, see the descriptions of Include in report and Hash in report in the Field mapping section of Upload organizational data.

-As an example, if you exclude the email address of the CEO, (email@example.com) all meetings and emails in which the CEO is included are removed from analysis.
-So for all meetings and emails that include the CEO, the metadata for all other recipients and attendees included in those same emails and meetings is also excluded.
+If you exclude the email address of the CEO (firstname.lastname@example.org), all meetings and emails in which the CEO is included are removed from analysis.
+So for all meetings and emails that include the CEO, the metadata for all other recipients and attendees included in those same emails and meetings is also excluded from analysis.

-To exclude all emails that contain the keywords "confidential," "ACP," and "privileged," you would type: confidential;ACP;privileged
+To exclude all email that contains the keywords "confidential," "ACP," and "privileged," you would type: confidential;ACP;privileged

 - You can use upper or lower-case keywords.